JanhviVerma/Calculator/README.md

 - `index.html` : The main HTML file
 - `style.css` : Contains all the styling for the calculator
 - `script.js` : Contains all the JavaScript functionality

-## Customization

-You can customize the calculator's appearance by modifying the CSS variables in the `:root` selector in `style.css`.
-This allows for easy theming and color adjustments.